open-search/elastic-ingestion/README.md

 [![Build Status](https://travis-ci.org/open-search/elastic-ingestion.svg?branch=master)](https://travis-ci.org/open-search/elastic-ingestion)

-The ingestion library assumes the document ingestion plugin from Elasticasrch has been installed.
+The ingestion library assumes the document ingestion plugin from Elasticsearch has been installed.

 This app is composed of two parts - the library and ingestion functions.